 Much of my recent work has evolved from looking back at my creative ancestry.
 It was my grandmothers who initiated my fascination with making objects.
 They passed on their traditional textile skills and started my passion for creating anything from colourful materials.

 In 2010, I received an Arts Council of Wales grant to help me purchase a laser cutter which enabled me to develop new work.
 I have used this to explore different materials such as taffeta, acrylic, cardboard and wood.
 This has opened up many exciting possibilities and I feel I have only just started this journey.

 I am involved in many craft groups and associations.
-I am regional co-ordinator and exhibitions officer of the International Feltmakers Association.
+I am regional co-ordinator and vice chair of the International Feltmakers Association.
 I am a member of the Makers Guild in Wales, of the Association of Contemporary Jewellery and of MaP, a textile group.

 I have exhibited widely in the UK, Europe, Japan, USA and Canada.